justincasher/justincasher.github.io/machine learning/Catan RL/Catan_RL.md

 ![fixed error](fixed_error.png)

 &emsp; The number of turns the model took to win each game quickly decreased until it flatlined, winning each game in around 85 turns.
 I then decreased the learning rate, which brought it down to winning in around 77 turns.
-I then doubled the batch size to 2 for fine tuning.
+I tried doubling the batch size for fine tuning; however, unlike in the general case, this actually hurt training, causing a slight increase in the number of turns needed to win.

 ![fixed turns](fixed_turns.png)